uzair-a-hashmi/coffee-chat-scheduler/README.md

 # ☕ Coffee Chat Scheduler

-A small local web app that checks Google Calendar free/busy status for a list of people and suggests meeting times — the same way Google Calendar's own "suggested times" sidebar works when you add guests to an event.
-Built for scheduling coffee chats (club recruitment, 1:1 catch-ups, etc.) without the back-and-forth of "when are you free?" emails.
+Built a small local web app that checks Google Calendar free/busy status for a list of people and suggests meeting times the same way Google Calendar's own "suggested times" sidebar works when you add guests to an event.
+Built for scheduling coffee chats (club recruitment, 1:1 catch-ups, etc.) because manually finding and suggesting the best times to coffee chat everyone such that none conflict was a nightmare for me.

-It only works for people whose free/busy info you can already see in Google Calendar — typically anyone in your school's Google Workspace domain (most `.edu` accounts have this on by default), or anyone who's explicitly shared their calendar with you.
+The tool only works for people whose free/busy info you can already see in Google Calendar, meaning anyone in your school's Google Workspace domain (most `.edu` accounts have this on by default), or anyone who's explicitly shared their calendar with you.

 ## Features

 - **Two scheduling modes**
-  - **Group** — find times that work for everyone on the list at once.
+  - **Group**: find times that work for everyone on the list at once.
-  - **Separate 1:1s** — get non-overlapping suggested times for *each* person individually (so you're never double-booked across different people).
-Scarcest people (fewest open slots) are matched first, so a hard-to-schedule person isn't starved by a flexible person claiming their only good option.
+  - **Separate 1:1s**: get non-overlapping suggested times for *each* person individually (so you're never double-booked across different people).
+Scarcest people (fewest open slots) are matched first.
+    For if you want to find the most optimal time slots for scheduling multiple coffee chats at once without having to manually do it yourself.
-- **Your own calendar is included automatically** — toggle-able, so suggestions never conflict with your own schedule (or your own availability, for 1:1s, where it's always on).
+- **Your own calendar is included automatically**: Toggleable.
+Time suggestions never conflict with your own schedule (or your own availability, for 1:1s, where it's always on).
-- **Date ranges**, not just single days — search "next week," excluding specific weekdays (e.g. always skip Fridays) or specific dates (e.g. give at least a day's notice by excluding tomorrow).
+- **Date ranges**: Allows you to search multiple consecutive days instead of just one day.
+Excludes specific weekdays (e.g. always skip Fridays) or specific dates (e.g. give at least a day's notice by excluding tomorrow).
-- **Variable-length suggestions** — set a min/max duration and each suggestion is as long as the actual free gap allows, instead of forcing every suggestion to one fixed length.
+- **Variable-length suggestions**: set a min/max duration.
+Each suggestion is as long as the actual free gap allows, instead of forcing every suggestion to one fixed length.
 - **Buffer time** around busy events, so nothing gets suggested right up against the edge of a class or another meeting.
-- **Time zone aware** — correctly handles DST across multi-day ranges, and can optionally show a second time zone side-by-side for out-of-area recipients.
+- **Time zone aware** — correctly handles DST across multi-day ranges and can optionally show a second time zone side-by-side for out-of-area recipients.
 - **Simple / Advanced UI** — the default view has just the essentials;
   everything else lives behind an "Advanced options" disclosure.
 - **Light/dark theme**, following your system preference with a manual override.
+Because my web design teacher taught me to include this.

 ## One-time setup